-In every experience a) you experience yourself; b) you experience others, some occasionally very like you, most others not so much; c) and if you pay enough attention you experience all as newly interacting in various ways.
+In every experience a) you experience yourself; b) you experience countless others, some occasionally very like you, most others not so much; c) and if you pay enough attention you experience all as newly interacting in various ways.

 Now to process thought: